ray-project/ray/doc/source/train/getting-started-pytorch.rst

 ---------------------------------

 First, update your training code to support distributed training.
-You can begin by wrapping your code in a function:
+You can begin by wrapping your code in a :ref:`training function <train-overview-training-function>`:

 .. code-block:: python

     def train_func(config):
         # Your PyTorch training code here.

-This function is executed on each distributed training worker.
+Each distributed training worker executes this function.

 Setting up your model
 ^^^^^^^^^^^^^^^^^^^^^

-Use the :func:`ray.train.torch.prepare_model` utility function.
-This will:
+Use the :func:`ray.train.torch.prepare_model` utility function to:

 1. Move your model to the right device.
 2. Wrap it in ``DistributedDataParallel``.